What is a deviated septum?

 - Small amount of bleeding in first few days

-- Small burst blood vessels may appear as tiny red spots on the skin's surface
+may look like tiny red spots on the skin

 Healing is a slow process.
 You may have some swelling for months, especially in the tip of the nose.
 Final results of nasal surgery may not be clear for a year or more.